EdwardLiuyc/StaticMapping/README.md

 - [ ] use some machine learning or deep learning method to add semantic labels
 - [ ] use a docker to release the environment
 - [ ] get odom message from a cheap GPS and IMU intergration
-- [x] add a pose extrapolator (refer to google caortgrapher) using imu to do motion compensation
-- [x] add a checker for options
 - [ ] fix bug in imu pre-integration (now the imu is just for INS but not normal IMU)
 - [ ] add support for different kind of GPS (INS&RTK&cheap gps)
 - [ ] add support for different king of IMU and ODOM